 There are some truly great businesses and smart people in the industry so I was looking forward to their opinion.
 I set out with a survey question which was “Why isn’t AWS used by more hosting providers in the industry? ” and the results are shown in this chart.

-Not surprisingly 34% of the respondents said they wouldn’t deal with AWS as they were a competitor but the more interesting part of the survey was that 18% the industry said they would adopt AWS moving forward.
-This is interesting because it reflects a growing belief that the industry will start to incorporate AWS into their product offerings.
+Not surprisingly 34% of the respondents said they wouldn’t deal with AWS as they were a competitor but the more interesting part of the survey was that 18% of the industry said they would adopt AWS moving forward.
+This is interesting because it reflects a growing belief that the industry will start to incorporate AWS into its product offerings.

 When you look further at the numbers you see issues such as current technical skills (14%), inability to monetize (16%) or the perception that AWS is hard to work with (8%).
 If you add these together it amounts to 38% which makes the largest group.

 The ones I would call out here are technical skills and business models.
 The industry is developing tools that assist Managed Service Providers and better knowledge is developing around ways to monetize new cloud opportunities.